 - MPI(1), which introduces the Message Passing Interface (MPI).
 This man(1) page is available in the SGI MPT package.
-This man(1) page is not included in the MPI standard. - MPInside(3), which introduces the MPInside tool and explains the environment variables that you can set when you use MPInside. - mpiplace(1), which is a data placement tool.
+This man(1) page is not included in the MPI standard. - MPInside(3), which introduces the MPInside tool and explains the environment variables that you can set when you use MPInside. - MPInside-exp(3), which lists MPInside environment variables that SGI supports on an experimental basis.
+Use of these environment variables can generate unexpected results.
+This manual uses some of these experimental variables in examples and procedures. - mpiplace(1), which is a data placement tool.